fsantiag/sonar-clojure/README.md

 * Coverage reports powered by [cloverage](https://github.com/cloverage/cloverage).
 * Detection of vulnerable dependencies powered by [lein-nvd](https://github.com/rm-hull/lein-nvd).

-> This plugin was inspired in the previous [SonarClojure](https://github.com/zmsp/sonar-clojure) that at this moment is not under development and doesn't support SonarQube 6.7.
-Since the changes to port the old plugin were very extensive, I decided to start from scratch and use the old plugin as inspiration.

 ## Installation
 In order to install SonarClojure:
 1. Download the [latest](https://github.com/fsantiag/sonar-clojure/releases) jar of the plugin.